walteh/retab/docs/reference/md/retab.md

 ## retab

-retab brings tabs to terraform
+retab brings tabs to your code

 ```
 retab [flags]